 66 We work alongside managers and their teams to strengthen the positive impact of their businesses and limit their negative externalities."

+Nathalia Millan

-Nathalia Millan Private Equity ESG Manager, Tikehau Capital
+Private Equity ESG Manager, Tikehau Capital

+VINCENT

+LEMAÎTRE

-VINCENT I FMAÎTRF HEAD OF ESG FOR PRIVATE DEBT AND TACTICAL STRATEGIES, TIKEHAU CAPITAL
+HEAD OF ESG FOR PRIVATE DEBT

+AND TACTICAL STRATEGIES,

+TIKEHAU CAPITAL

-ACTING AGAINST THE CLIMATE EMERGENCY WHILE GIVING MEANING TO YOUR INVESTMENTS.
+RAOUL BLONDET BUSINESS DEVELOPMENT MANAGER, TIKEHAU CAPITAL SG TIKEHAU PRIVATE DEBT ACTING AGAINST THE CLIMATE EMERGENCY WHILE GIVING MEANING TO YOUR INVESTMENTS.
 The asset management sector has a role to play in channelling European investments to the financing of companies and the real economy.
 Tikehau Capital has teamed up with Société Générale Assurances to create a private debt unit-linked product, available in the French market.
 This product aims to contribute to climate change mitigation by mobilising the capital of individual investors in favour of decarbonisation and by accelerating the decarbonisation strategies of European SMEs.
-Our methodology - A decarbonisation strategy aligned with the Paris Agreement (limiting global warming to 1.5°C) using the Science Based Targets initiative (SBTi) methodology. - The cost of borrowing for portfolio companies is contractually linked to their annual decarbonisation performance. - The decarbonisation trajectory of portfolio companies is subject to contractual monitoring and reported annually. - · Action will be taken if companies do not meet their annual decarbonisation targets.
+Our methodology - A decarbonisation strategy aligned with the Paris Agreement (limiting global warming to 1.5°C) using the Science Based Targets initiative (SBTi) methodology. - The cost of borrowing for portfolio companies is contractually linked to their annual decarbonisation performance. - The decarbonisation trajectory of portfolio companies is subject to contractual monitoring and reported annually. - Action will be taken if companies do not meet their annual decarbonisation targets.
 Why a retail private debt fund (FCPR(1))?

-- · To address the concerns of retail investors and their desire to accelerate change in companies. - · To mobilise the capital of retail investors towards one of our greatest collective challenges: decarbonisation.
-(1) Mutual investment fund with risk and exclusively accessible within unit-linked life insurance contracts marketed by Société Générale Private Banking France. re is no guarantee that the investment objectives will be me
+- To address the concerns of retail investors and their desire to accelerate change in companies. - To mobilise the capital of retail investors towards one of our greatest collective challenges: decarbonisation.
+Why private debt?